Outreach Workshop: Roller Coasters In Your Classroom

 You provide the floor space and we’ll provide the excitement and learning.
 What better way to learn about the physics of energy, force and motion than through hands-on science?
 Experience these principles first hand as you build and modify your own roller coaster designs and then get to show off your discoveries to your classmates.

-This workshop is also available for grades 4-12 as a 90-minute session.
+This workshop is also available as a 90-minute session.
 The 90-minute version allows for further exploration of the concepts presented in the program.

 $310 - Includes two 50-minute workshops.
 Additional workshops $125 each.

 - Recognize that science investigations are done more than one time.
 (S.RS.01.12)

 - Recognize that when a science investigation is done the way it was done before, similar results are expected.
 (S.RS.02.13)